msoe-vex/over-under-rust/README.md

 **Building and uploading the program:** In order to upload the program, first run the command `cargo run` in the terminal.
 This command runs a script called `upload.sh` in the `build` directory, which handles building the project.
 Next, run the command `pros upload` in a terminal **outside of the dev container**.
 This command will upload the code to the currently connected VEX Brain or Controller.
 Brains or Controllers should be connected to laptops with a USB cable.
 The command cannot be run inside the dev container due to WSL not detecting the V5 brain.

+**Important setup to save you time:** We are running in a docker container which means that any cargo cache files created are not saved when the container exits.
+That means ALL of the crates used in this project get redownloaded EVERY time to start the container.

+**Fix:**
+Create a folder in your local (Windows) filesystem to store the cache.
+You can call it whatever you want but everything is hard coded (cause its easy) for `cargo_home` so you should use that.
+If you want to use a different folder name you will have to change the folder name in `.devcontainer/devcontainer.json` and add it to the `.gitignore`.
+Once you have done that, when you run `cargo run` you should see `cargo_home` get populated with generated stuff.
+If you restart the container, it should still be there and your next cargo run will be much faster.

 **Another useful PROS command:** `pros ut` will upload the built code to the currently connected VEX Brain or Controller and display the Brain's output on the terminal where the command was run.

 **Another useful Cargo command:** `cargo check` will check the project for errors.
 This command is also automatically run by the Rust Analyzer VS Code extenstion.